 MIS most commonly makes teaching appointments through the annual recruiting fairs, following careful screening of applicants’ files and references.

-MIS usually attends recruiting fairs held in Europe, North America and South-East Asia in January and February of each year.
+MIS usually attends recruiting fairs held in Europe in January of each year.

 If you will be attending a recruitment fair, please do not send application materials directly to MIS as your dossiers will be reviewed through the recruitment agency websites.
 MIS accepts direct applications for current vacancies from highly qualified local candidates.
 If you currently reside in the Munich area, please note this clearly upon submission of your application.